009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 - We defined a microphone and that the recording will stopp after three seconds of break.

  **Class: Listener** :ear:
+ - The Listener class returns the spoken words as a text.

  **Class: Speaker** (file speaker.py) 🔈
 - Our speaker class gives Hal the opportunity to speak.
 For that we initialized a library "pyttsx3" which is explained in 2.0.